The state government has handed down its 2026-27 budget. But what does it mean for young South Aussies? We take a look.

 The budget also includes:

-- $50 million to fast-track infrastructure at Playford Alive, where 400 homes will be built exclusively for first homebuyers by the end of 2027
+- $50 million for enabling infrastructure to fast-track 400 homes at Playford Alive, built exclusively for first homebuyers by the end of 2027

 - $7 million over four years to establish a Portable Rental Bonds Scheme, so renters moving house can transfer their existing bond to their new rental property

-- Expanded HomeStart Finance options, including higher income eligibility thresholds for some low-deposit loans and shared equity loans for multi-storey apartment purchases
+- Expanded HomeStart Finance options, including higher income eligibility thresholds for some low-deposit loans, broadening shared equity loans to multi-storey apartment purchases, and extending graduate loan to include firefighters, police and all Technical College graduates.

-And for people escaping domestic, family and sexual violence, the budget includes a new scheme offering 100 per cent stamp duty relief and, for eligible new homes or vacant land contracts, access to the First Home Owner Grant – even if they’ve previously owned a home.
+And for victims of domestic, family and sexual violence, the budget includes a new scheme offering 100 per cent stamp duty relief and, for eligible new homes or vacant land contracts, access to the First Home Owner Grant – even if they’ve previously owned a home.

 Health and mental health